Climate Change Risks and Opportunities Management

 Avoided emissions for third-parties:

-TWM provides 9 avoiding emission online services, including M+, Direct carrier billing (DCB), MySports APP, TAMedia (e-service), Customer Service APP, E-bill, Fleet Manager, Broadband and Cloud-based AI Energy Management System.
+TWM provides 10 avoiding emission online services, including My Charge, M+, Direct carrier billing (DCB), MySports APP, TAMedia (e-service), Customer Service APP, E-bill, Fleet Manager, Broadband and Cloud-based AI Energy Management System.

 metric tones